-Here are 14 answers to some of the most common workers’ compensation questions.
+Here are 14 answers to some of the most common workers’ compensation questions and answers.
 The QAs below are general answers and may not apply to your particular case.
 If you would like further information about your particular circumstances and injury, please call the Platt Law Firm for a free consultation.

 1. When should you report an injury?

 When you experience an injury on the job, it’s important to report it to your manager or employer as soon as possible.
 Doing so will allow them to start the process of filing a claim with their insurance carrier and the Iowa Workers’ Compensation Commissioner.
 If you fail to notify your employer within 90 days of your injury, you may be denied benefits.

 According to the Iowa Workforce Development Division of Workers’ Compensation, an injury is defined as, “any health impairment other than the normal building up and tearing down of body tissues.
 The health impairment must be a result of employment activities.”

 If you are injured in Iowa or working in Iowa, you are likely eligible to receive benefits from your employer and their workers’ compensation insurance carrier.
 If you are working as a contractor or freelancer, you may not be entitled to receive benefits unless you purchase a workers’ compensation insurance plan yourself.